 Origin of ospreyLate Middle English ospray, ultimately ; from Classical Latin ossifraga, osprey, literally , the bone-breaker ; from os, a bone (see ossify) + frangere, to break

-- A fish-eating hawk (Pandion haliaetus) having plumage that is dark on the back and white below.
+- A fish-eating raptor (Pandion haliaetus) found almost worldwide, having plumage that is dark on the back and mostly white below.
 Also called fish hawk.

 - A plume formerly used to trim women's hats.

 Origin of ospreyMiddle English osprai, from Anglo-Norman ospreit, from Medieval Latin avis praedae, bird of prey : Latin avis, bird; see awi- in Indo-European roots + Latin praedae, genitive of praeda, booty, prey; see ghend- in Indo-European roots.